Psychology Theories

 Behaviorist theory centers around the idea that all human behavior is a reaction to the environment.
 According to behaviorist theory, each person begins as a blank slate, and their observable behaviors are learned through interactions with the world, not genetics.

-This theory was developed in part based on research by physiologist Ivan Pavlov on classical conditioning.
+This psychological theory was developed in part based on research by physiologist Ivan Pavlov on classical conditioning.
 Classical conditioning theory posits that humans develop unconscious responses to environmental stimuli.
 In Pavlov's famous experiment, he demonstrated classical conditioning by ringing a bell before feeding dogs.

 Over time, the dogs would begin to salivate at the sound of the bell, even when food was not presented to them.
 This experiment indicates that individuals may become "trained" to demonstrate specific behavior in particular situations.